-As a result, it has a wonderful clean boost that adds a stellar high-end sheen and there’s also plenty of grit on tap if you want it.
-It’s not cheap, but it offers 95 per cent of the Klon experience for 10 per cent of the price.
+As a result, it has a wonderful clean boost that adds a stellar high-end sheen, and there’s also plenty of grit on tap if you want it.
+It’s not cheap, but the Archer Ikon offers 95 per cent of the Klon experience for 10 per cent of the price.

 The Klone is the brainchild of Texan solo builder Shane Logan (aka Rock Your Repaired Amp), and as its rather transparent name suggests, its intent is to replicate the famous Klon Centaur overdrive pedal.
-The Klone gets closer than pretty much all the others, however, perhaps because it’s painstakingly crafted using identical components to the legendary original.
-For an overdrive pedal, it’s not cheap, but it’s a hell of a lot cheaper than a real Klon will cost you these days.
+The Klone gets closer than pretty much all other replications, however, perhaps because it’s painstakingly crafted using identical components to the legendary original.
+For an overdrive pedal, it’s not cheap, but it’s a hell of a lot cheaper than the sum a real Klon commands these days.

-The current fourth iteration also adds a gain-boost toggle to ramp up your solos and lead parts, which can be independently switched with the addition of JHS’ Red Remote.
+The current fourth edition also adds a gain-boost toggle to ramp up your solos and lead parts, which can be independently switched with the addition of JHS’ Red Remote.